MountainGod2/cb_events/README.md

 ## Installation

-You can install Chaturbate Events using pip (creating a virtual enviroment if needed):
+You can install Chaturbate Events using pip (creating a virtual environment if needed):

 ```bash
 python3 -m venv .venv